Edge-Stabilized Rotating Flames in a Circular Hele-Shaw Cell: Results and Discussion

 The edges of the cell play an important role in stabilizing the rotating flames: rapid flow expansion near the edges creates a strong negative velocity gradient in the radial direction, which helps stabilize the flame against blow-off; flashback is also hindered by strong thermal quenching inside the Hele-Shaw cell.
 The rotating flame structure is thus sustained by a dynamic balance between the local flame speed and the flow velocity.

 The local flame structure and flow field near the edges are examined using complementary numerical simulations.
-Three representative cases are shown in Fig. 7.
+Three representative cases of 2D simulations are shown in Fig. 8.
+All simulations are performed across a vertical plane containing the flame tip where the premixed and diffusion branches merge.
+At the tip position, the azimuthal motion of the rotating flame has little effect on its stability against flashback or blow-off, as it is mainly governed by the radial velocity component.
 Case A corresponds to a rotating flame under near-stoichiometric conditions.
-In this case, the adiabatic laminar flame speed is relatively high, and the flame tends to flash back; as illustrated in the heat release-rate distribution, the flame head is inclined inward toward the interior of the cell.
+In this case, the adiabatic laminar flame speed is relatively high, and the flame tends to flash back; as illustrated in the heat release-rate distribution, the flame front is inclined inward toward the interior of the cell.
 Heat loss near the cell edges plays a dominant role in stabilizing the flame structure, as it reduces the local flame speed to match the flow velocity.
-Case B corresponds to moderately rich conditions ($\phi$ = 1.50), where the adiabatic laminar flame speed becomes comparable to the local flow velocity, and the flame head appears vertical.
+Case B corresponds to moderately rich conditions ($\phi$ = 1.50), where the adiabatic laminar flame speed becomes comparable to the local flow velocity, and the flame front appears nearly vertical.
 From the heat release-rate distribution, a secondary reaction front of much weaker strength is also observed downstream, corresponding to a diffusion flame of the excess fuel burning in the ambient air.
 The additional heating by this diffusion flame compensates part of the heat loss and helps stabilize the flame.
 Case C corresponds to a rotating flame near the rich limit ($\phi$ = 2.00), where the flame tends to blow off due to its low adiabatic flame speed.
-In this case, the flame head is pushed outside the cell, and rapid flow expansion near the edges becomes the dominant factor in flame stabilizing.
+In this case, the flame front is pushed outside the cell, and rapid flow expansion near the edges is the dominant stabilizing factor.

 To better elucidate the edge stabilization mechanism, we have also analyzed the sensitivities of the heat-release rate ($\dot{q}$) to the total mass flow rate ($\dot{V}_{in}$) and to the equivalence ratio ($\phi$).
 The sensitivities are computed from the following equations: